Ahren09/HOTHVI-Node/README.md

 }
 ```

 This function looks more complicated than the last, but there's a reason for it.
 When we want to update the number of likes in our database, we don't have an easy way of determining which tweet the current number of likes belongs too.
 So, we have to write a query to lookup the tweet we want in our database based on the text of the tweet we wish to update.
 Then, we go ahead and increment its number of likes everytime the user presses the corresponding button.
 This syntax seems to include a lot of things we haven't seen before, but a quick look through Google's documentation on Firebase should help you familiarize yourself with what keywords such as `snapshot`, `orderByChild`, etc. mean.
-If you have specific questions, feel free to anytime!
+If you have specific questions, feel free to ask anytime!

 To test and use this function, we have just a few more steps left.